danielmacuare/img-conv/docs/usage.md

 # 1. Check what images you have (try with samples first!)
 uv run img-conv list samples

-# 2. Convert to WEBP for optimization
+# 2. Convert to AVIF for optimization (new default)
 uv run img-conv convert samples

 # 3. Review the results and savings